 For years, billboards lined old Route 66 advertising the Twin Arrows Trading Post at exit 219.
 Today, however, this once vibrant Route 66 icon sits abandoned in the Arizona desert just next to I-40, with concrete barriers blocking access and large semi-trucks rushing by, close enough to make your hair fly.

-Though the specific date it was established remains unknown, it was built sometime after 1946, as it was not mentioned in Jack Rittenhouse’s A Guide Book to Highway 66.
+Though the exact date of establishment remains unknown, it was built sometime after 1946, as it was not mentioned in Jack Rittenhouse’s A Guide Book to Highway 66.
 It was called the Padre Canyon Trading Post, named for the nearby Padre Canyon Gorge when it first opened.
-It appears to have gained little notice until 1955 when it was taken over by the Troxell Family, who placed two very tall wooden arrows complete with tips and feathers in the parking lot and renamed it the Twin Arrows Trading Post.
+It appears to have gained little notice until 1955, when it was taken over by the Troxell Family, who placed two very tall wooden arrows, complete with tips and feathers, in the parking lot and renamed it the Twin Arrows Trading Post.
 Over the years, a Valentine Diner and a gas station with above-ground tanks are still visible today.

 Unfortunately, like with many Route 66 businesses, the interstate construction through the area in the 1970s spelled impending doom for the once-popular tourist site.
-Despite having Exit 219 designated in its name, the business soon began to fail.
+Despite being named Exit 219, the business soon began to fail.
 It reportedly changed hands several times, reopening for the last time in 1995.
 After operating for some 60 years, it finally closed down for good in 1998.
 In the end, the property was relinquished to the state.

 Today, the land continues to be owned by the State of Arizona, but the Hopi tribe owns the buildings and its famous arrows.
 For years, the buildings have sat vacant in hot, dry Arizona, with both the weather and the vandals taking their toll on this Route 66 Icon.

-The Hopi Tribe, owners of the property, has made plans to restore the site, but though these hopes have been in the works for years, no improvements have been made to the buildings, though the iconic arrows appear to be maintained.
+The Hopi Tribe, the owner of the property, has plans to restore the site, but though these hopes have been in the works for years, no improvements have been made to the buildings, though the iconic arrows appear to be maintained.
 The windows and doors of the old Valentine Diner, gift shop, and gas station are boarded up and covered by graffiti.

-The State of Arizona, owners of the land, have placed Jersey barriers around the property, blocking access for various reasons.
-Please use care when walking along the blockades as trucks pass in front of the property at a high rate of speed.
+The State of Arizona, the owner of the land, has placed Jersey barriers around the property to block access for various reasons.
+Please use caution when walking along the blockades, as trucks pass in front of the property at high speed.

 Nearby sits the Twin Arrows Navajo Casino Resort on the north side of I-40.